The Total Eclipse

 Even though students will not be in school on Monday, Aug.
 21, our teachers are still in a unique position to educate students on the incredible nature of this event, the science and history surrounding a solar eclipse, and the ways in which one can safely view the solar eclipse.

 Teachers and educators will review all safety viewing protocols with all students and will have other instructional resources to use to educate students about a solar eclipse.
-Here is some information about eclipse safety for teachers.

 Resources for Students & Families